amandadavi7/PSI/README.md

   Install these packages with your favorite package manager, e.g, `sudo apt-get install <package-name>`.

 ### Building the Project

 1. Clone a copy of the main git repository and its submodules by running:

 	```
-	git clone --recursive git://github.com/encryptogroup/PSI
+	git clone --recursive git://github.com/amandadavi7/PSI
 	```

 2. Enter the Framework directory: `cd PSI/`

+3. Select the macro #define BASIC_PROTOCOLS in src/util/helpers

-3. Call `make` in the root directory to compile all dependencies, tests, and examples and create the executables: **psi.exe** (used for benchmarking) and **demo.exe** (a small demonstrator for intersecting email addresses).
+4. Call `make` in the root directory to compile all dependencies, tests, and examples and create the executables: **psi.exe** (used for benchmarking) and **demo.exe** (a small demonstrator for intersecting numbers).

 Please note that downloading this project as ZIP file will yield compilation errors, since the Miracl library is included as external project.
 To solve this, download the Miracl sources in commit version `cff161b` (found [here](https://github.com/CertiVox/Miracl/tree/cff161bad6364548b361b63938a988db23f60c2a) and extract the contents of the main folder in `src/externals/Miracl`.
 Then, continue with steps 2 and 3.